BakhturinaPolina/billionaire_novels_rating_predictor/docs/INDICES.md

 ## Overview

-This document defines all derived indices computed in Stage 07 analysis.
+This document defines all derived indices computed in Stage 10 correlation analysis.
 Indices combine multiple thematic composites to quantify narrative qualities that may relate to reader appreciation.

 ## Index Definitions